swordfishtr/PokemonShowdownFilter/README.md

 # PokemonShowdownFilter
-This is an enhanced version of my original filter
+This fork uses files from my repo